What are the benefits of homeschooling?

 "let your light so shine before men, that they may see your good deeds and praise your Father in heaven."
 Matthew 5:16

-Strengthens family relationships.
+Homeschooling strengthens family relationships.

 Children need a foundation to endure peer pressure which can strip them of their identities.